Inside: Here's one solution that can help a toddler at daycare or for preschool potty accidents.

 Because there are ways to prompt and ineffective ways to prompt a child to go pee.

 Are the teachers asking your child to go pee?
 That's the most ineffective way to get a toddler to do anything.
-For more on that, I'd check out the go-to parenting guide for parenting toddlers, Oh Crap I Have a Toddler or the podcast episode, They Just Won't Listen.
+For more on that, I'd check out the go-to parenting guide for parenting toddlers, Oh Crap I Have a Toddler or Jamie's podcast episode, They Just Won't Listen.

 That's where something mechanical, like a potty watch, can be a great solution as it serves as a good reminder through the day at daycare.
 The teacher doesn't have to keep track of when they prompted your toddler to go pee (which is great since your daycare teacher has to keep track of many kids!)